Smiling curve: Pressure of product life period

 High-tech products rapidly produce a smaller percentage of revenue unless they are improved and developed continually.
 This puts a premium on innovation for companies which wish to remain profitable.

 Lack of upgrading can therefore lead to a loss-making position.

 Pressure of value-added

 The value-added of an enterprise can be said to represent the potential for profit.
 Mature technology, low cost requirement for entry, and universalization of technology make it easy found a so-called "low-profit" enterprise, also known as low-value-added industries.
 Normal manufacturing and assembly enterprises are low-value-added industries, and in order to survive, can only keep expanding production capacity to maintain profits.
 But as long as the market is shrinking and/or product prices are decreasing, sales income will no longer be growing..

 Trend of industries development

 In order to overcome the pressure of low added value, enterprise's only recourse is to move towards high-value added industry trends.
 Mastering the key technology and key components is high added value; general manufacturing or OEM is low added value; product integration service also produce high added value.

-Conclusion

-Aiming for high value-added products is only way to have a high potential for profit, therefore to ensure business continuity.